-On August 11, 2016, Holly Dlouhy ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she sustained a shoulder injury related to vaccine administration ("SIRVA") from an influenza ("flu") vaccination she received on October 9, 2014.
+On October 31, 2016, Jerald Smith ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that he sustained a shoulder injury related to vaccine administration ("SIRVA") from an influenza ("flu") vaccination he received on January 8, 2016.
 Petition at 1.
 The case was assigned to the Special Processing Unit ("SPU") of the Office of Special Masters.

-On April 28, 2017, respondent filed a Rule 4(c) Report conceding that petitioner is entitled to compensation.
+On April 7, 2017, respondent filed a Rule 4(c) Report conceding that petitioner is entitled to compensation.
 Rule 4(c) Rep. at 1.
-Based on the opinion of the medical personnel at the Division of Injury Compensation Programs, Department of Health and Human Services ("DICP"), respondent agrees "that petitioner's alleged injury is consistent with [SIRVA], and that it was caused in fact by the flu vaccine she received on October 9, 2014."
-Id. at 3.
+Based on the opinion of the medical personnel at the Division of Injury Compensation Programs, Department of Health and Human Services ("DICP"), respondent agrees "that petitioner experienced SIRVA of the right upper extremity[,] ... more likely than not caused by the January 8, 2016, flu vaccination."
+Id. at 4.
 No other causes for petitioner's injury were identified.
 Id.
+In